-- multiobjective optimization (1) (remove)
+- multiobjective optimization (1) (entfernen)

 - Pareto Navigation - Interactive multiobjective optimisation and its application in radiotherapy planning (2006)